 - Canopies and attached awnings should be clean, in good repair and set up at a safe height away from customers' heads.
 Patio umbrellas are not permitted. - Tent poles, canopy legs and boxes must not obstruct foot traffic flow or spill outside of the booth footprint.
 Care must be taken when setting up or taking down displays. - Vendors are responsible for complete clean-up of their space at the close of the market.
 This includes collecting all trash or garbage from their stall and sweeping up any product debris left on the ground.
-Vendors may not leave any waste onsite (including food waste or boxes).
-Please take any waste with you, do not dump into on-site garbage cans or dumpsters. - Vendors should bring their own tarps, brooms, dustpans and waste bags. - The use of generators at your stand is prohibited unless you receive prior approval from The Food Trust. - The Food Trust recommends cashboxes be secured to your selling table.
+Vendors may not leave any waste onsite (including food waste or boxes) and must take all waste with them.
+Dumping waste into on-site garbage cans or dumpsters is not permitted. - Vendors should bring their own tarps, brooms, dustpans and waste bags. - The use of generators at your stand is prohibited unless you receive prior approval from The Food Trust. - The Food Trust recommends cashboxes be secured to the selling table.
 Consider regularly transferring large bills to a locked vehicle during the market. - The Food Trust is not responsible for loss or damage of property.